StackStorm/st2docs/docs/source/install/overview.rst

-* **StackStorm WebUI** (st2web, and Workflow Designer, for Brocade Workflow Composer) are installed at ``/opt/statckstorm/webui`` and configured via ``webui/config.js``. `st2web` comes in its own ``deb`` and ``rpm``. `Flow` is deployed with ``st2enterprise`` package.
+* **StackStorm WebUI** (st2web, and Workflow Designer, for Brocade Workflow Composer) are installed at ``/opt/statckstorm/webui`` and configured via ``webui/config.js``. `st2web` comes in its own ``deb`` and ``rpm``. `Flow` is deployed with ``bwc-enterprise`` package.
 They are HTML5 applications, served as static HTML, and calling |st2| st2auth and st2api REST API endpoints.
 NGINX proxies st2auth and st2api requests through 443 HTTPS port to ``/api`` and ``/auth``.